 To assist hotel groups starting or improving their audit program, Compliant IA regularly publishes how-to guides, best practices and checklists.
 Use this sample Hotel Safety and Security Checklist to create or update your inspection program across your hotels.

 Having the safety of a hotel property questioned can damage the brand and keep guests away.
 Below, a list of criteria for checking the safety of your hotel properties.

-Methodology: This checklist was compiled from publicly available sources and moderated using industry research and our experience with the hospitality industry.
-Part of this checklist comes from the University of Washington and is included here in case the information is moved or removed from the washington.edu website.
+Methodology: This checklist was compiled from a number of sources and moderated using industry research and our experience with the hospitality industry.

 1. Is there a professional security team on duty at the hotel 24/7?

-2. Is the lighting around the outside of the hotel adequate?
+2. The lighting around the outside of the hotel is adequate?